greg-raven/Uncommon-Sense/_posts/2014-04-09-the-corrosive-effect-of-welfare.md

 ---
-title: 'The corrosive effect of welfare'
+title: "The corrosive effect of welfare"
 layout: post
 categories:
 - welfare